Modelling non-linear control systems using the discrete Urysohn operator: Identification of the discrete Urysohn operator

-\textbf{Remark.} It must be emphasised that the theorem is formulated for input and output sequences of a Urysohn system \eqref{eq:UryshonDiscr} and \eqref{eq:UryshonDiscrContr}, i.e. the input is quantised and the output was formed by the discrete Urysohn operator.
-Thus, there is at least one solution of the identification problem.
+\begin{remark} It must be emphasised that the theorem is formulated for the input and output sequences of an Urysohn system \eqref{eq:UryshonDiscr}, i.e. the input is quantised and the output is formed by the discrete Urysohn operator.
+Thus, there is at least one solution of the identification problem. \end{remark}

-\textbf{Remark.} In \eqref{eq:UryshonDiscr}, first $\left(m - 1\right)$ elements of the output sequence are not defined as the output of the discrete Urysohn operator.
-In the above theorem, it is implied that the input and the output sequences have the same length, however, first $\left(m - 1\right)$ elements of the output sequence are not the result of \eqref{eq:UryshonDiscr}.
+\begin{remark} In the theorem, it is implied that the input and the output sequences have the same length; however, first $\left(m - 1\right)$ elements of the output sequence are not defined as the output of the discrete Urysohn operator. \end{remark}

 To reduce the infinity of possible solutions of the identification problem to a unique solution, additional constraints must be introduced.
 One of such possible constraints is the minimum Frobenius norm of the Urysohn matrix.
-In section \ref{sec:identIter}, the iterative method is proposed, which converges to the unique solution with such minimum norm.
+In section \ref{sec:identIter}, the iterative identification method is proposed, which converges to the unique solution with such minimum norm.